Steven Threet: Michigan

 One of the low points of the 2008 season for Threet came after the loss to Michigan State when Michigan's offensive coordinator Calvin Magee publicly criticized Threet's performance as "inconsistent, like it always is."
 Asked later about Magee's comments, Threet said:"I guess I feel like that's a difference of philosophy from the previous staff.
 Granted, coaches do different things to get the most out of their players.
 Some people close to me were upset that a coach would call me out in front of the media, but you know, in the end it didn't really matter to me.
 And to be honest, my play in the Michigan State game was inconsistent.
 Is it right to say that at the press conference after the game?
 I mean, we had just lost a big rivalry game, so I would chalk most of that up to emotions after a big game like that."

 The Michigan Dailys sports editor, Dan Feldman, later questioned the wisdom of Magee's public criticism of the team's starting quarterback.
 Feldman opined that Threet had been impressive and concluded, "Whatever happens from here, credit Threet for handling a difficult season with class."

-Threet would start a total of eight games, four more than Sheridan's season total.
+Threet started a total of eight games, four more than Sheridan's season total.
 The team recorded its worst season ever after posting a 3–9 record and stopping the country's longest streak of consecutive bowl appearances at 33.
 He ended the season with 102 completions on 200 attempts for 1,105 yards and nine touchdowns.
 He also threw seven interceptions.
-In the off season, Rodriguez would sign quarterbacks Tate Forcier and Denard Robinson on National Signing Day.
-In February 2009, Threet released a statement saying, "I have decided to transfer from the University of Michigan.
-I have requested and received my release.
-I do not yet know where I will continue my collegiate career, and have no further comment until that decision is made."
+In the offseason, Rodriguez signed quarterbacks Tate Forcier and Denard Robinson on National Signing Day.
+In February 2009, Threet announced his decision to transfer from the University of Michigan.